Beth Hart: Independent albums and collaborations with Joe Bonamassa (2010–2014)

-The following year, Hart's release Bang Bang Boom Boom became one of her biggest commercial successes, appearing on the charts of at least 10 countries, as well as becoming her first to chart on the Billboard Blues Album Chart, climbing to Number 3.
+The following year, Hart's release Bang Bang Boom Boom became one of her biggest commercial successes, appearing on the charts of at least 10 countries, as well as becoming her first to chart on the Billboard Blues Album Chart, climbing to number three.
 She worked with producer Kevin Shirley, whom she collaborated with for the first time on the album Don't Explain.
 The album was released the following year in the United States.

 In 2013, Hart and Bonamassa released Seesaw, again produced by Kevin Shirley.
-The album rose to number 8 on the Billboard Top Independent Album Chart.
+A song from the album, "Miss Lady", originally recorded by the Buddy Miles Express was released in Europe on Provogue PRD 7414 4.
+The album rose to number eight on the Billboard Top Independent Album Chart.
 In 2014, Hart was nominated for a Grammy Award for Seesaw and was also nominated for a Blues Music Award in the category Best Contemporary Blues Female Artist.
 The album additionally holds her highest peak position on the Billboard 200, reaching the Top 50.

 Hart's second live album/DVD, Live in Amsterdam, was also recorded in Amsterdam, this time at the Royal Carré Theatre.
 Hart and Bonamassa went on a mini European tour of five shows (Bergen, Norway – London, UK – Antwerp, Belgium – Amsterdam, Netherlands), of which two were at the Carré Theatre.

 In 2014, she performed once again with Jeff Beck, this time during his Australian tour as a supporting act, in addition to joining him on stage during his set.